Program of Study

 - A supervisory committee shall be appointed for each student in accordance with General Regulations, Supervision of the School of Graduate Studies.

 - Students will normally be required to successfully complete a minimum of 18-credit hours of program courses as follows:

 - 7100 Nursing Research I: Conceptualizing Research

 - One of Nursing 7200-7210: Reading Courses in Research Methodology, or equivalent

 - One of Nursing 7300-7310: Reading Courses in a Substantive Area for Research, or equivalent

 Note: Other courses may be required based on recommendations by the student’s supervisory committee.

-Candidates will normally be required to complete a minimum of two mandatory, non-credit internships/institutes during the first two years of the program.The internships/institutes are designed to provide an opportunity for students to gain substantive knowledge of, and engage in, collaborative research and/or teaching.
+Students will normally be required to complete a minimum of two mandatory, non-credit internships/institutes during the first two years of the program.The internships/institutes are designed to provide an opportunity for students to gain substantive knowledge of, and engage in, collaborative research and/or teaching.
 An internship/institute will be selected based on the student's area of interest and learning needs and will have a set or negotiated time limit during a semester depending on the nature and scope of the work.

-Candidates will be required to participate in four two-hour graduate seminars per semester in each of the first two academic years of the program.
+Students will be required to participate in four two-hour graduate seminars per semester in each of the first two academic years of the program.

-Candidates must develop and maintain a professional portfolio that includes experience in research, teaching, and academic and professional service.
+Students must develop and maintain a professional portfolio that includes experience in research, teaching, and academic and professional service.